The confident kid on the brink of his Test debut

 The grandeur of Lord's is a long way from how 'Pottsy' began, as one former team-mate explains.

-"I'm a big bloke, 17 or 18st, but aged about 15 during a rain delay Matty said, 'I am going to fight everyone in the changing room and I'm going to start with you, Ash,'" says Ash Thorpe, who played with Potts at his former club Washington in the north east.
+"I'm a big bloke, 17 or 18 stone, but aged about 15 during a rain delay Matty said, 'I am going to fight everyone in the changing room and I'm going to start with you, Ash,'" says Ash Thorpe, who played with Potts at his former club Washington in the north east.

 "It was nothing more than him wanting to prove a point - the alpha male inside him."